 On 20 July 2014, the BNB placed KTB under special supervision and on 6 November 2014 revoked its banking licence.
 Following the revocation, the shareholders and bondholders of KTB, including the State General Reserve Fund of the Sultanate of Oman, Rhodium Capital Management LLP, Observatory Capital Management LLP, VR Advisory Services Ltd., Vienna Insurance Group and EZ Trader Inc. sent letters stating that the actions of the Bulgarian state with regards to KTB were contrary to the standards for treatment established under various bilateral investment treaties and that they intended to protect their rights as investors.
-As at the date of this Offering Circular, no damage amounts have been claimed and no arbitrations have been commenced.
-On 16 February 2015, the State General Reserve Fund of the Sultanate of Oman sent a notice of dispute pursuant to Article 9 of the Agreement between the Government of the Sultanate of Oman and the Government of the Republic of Bulgaria on the Promotion and Reciprocal Protection of Investments.
+In September 2015, the State General Reserve Fund of the Sultanate of Oman (who was also a shareholder with two directors on the board) commenced an international arbitration case against Bulgaria before the International Centre for Settlement of Investment Disputes.
+It contends that the actions of Bulgaria in regard to the revocation of the banking licence of KTB are contrary to the standards for treatment established under the agreement between the Government of the Sultanate of Oman and the Government of the Republic of Bulgaria on the Promotion and Reciprocal Protection of Investments.
+The claimant has not quantified its claim precisely, but it has indicated that it will exceed EUR 150 million plus pre- and post-award interest.
 Bulgaria denies the merits of the claims and intends to defend itself vigorously.
 However, the State is unable to form an opinion as to the resolution of the disputes regarding KTB.